The Hopper-Goetschius Museum

 I visited the Hopper-Goetschius House Museum during the 8th Annual Northwest Bergen History Coalition History Day.
 I had never been here before and it is a real treat.
 There are many buildings on the property to visit on top of the house and the fact that this was someone’s house into the 1980’s is pretty interesting.

+The house still holds many secrets.
 The best part of the tour of the house is the secret stairs in the kitchen that lead to the old second floor.
 This can only accessed behind a panel that leads to a narrow set of steps.
 You can see it from the new second floor from the top floor.

-I recently attended Holiday Celebration on December 8th, 2019 and it was a beautiful sunny day for an outside event.
+I attended Holiday Celebration on December 8th, 2019 and it was a beautiful sunny day for an outside event.
 It was a really nice afternoon.
 They had a visit with Santa at the Dutch barn which was decorated with trees surrounding him and presents and a decorated Dutch sleigh.
 In the schoolhouse, there were all sorts of games and talks to enjoy.

 Santa in the Dutch Barn at the Hopper museum